Terrace Marshall Jr.: Carolina Panthers

 Marshall was selected by the Carolina Panthers in the second round (59th overall) of the 2021 NFL draft.
 On June 17, 2021, he signed his four-year rookie contract with Carolina, worth $5.7 million.
 As a rookie, he appeared in 13 games and recorded 17 receptions for 138 receiving yards.

 In Week 9 of the 2022 season, Marshall recorded his first professional touchdown on a 21-yard reception in the 42–21 loss to the Cincinnati Bengals.
 He finished the 2022 season with 28 receptions for 490 receiving yards and one receiving touchdown in 14 games.

 On August 27, 2024, Marshall was waived by the Panthers as part of final roster cuts.

 San Francisco 49ers

 On August 29, 2024, Marshall was signed to the San Francisco 49ers' practice squad.
 On October 15, Marshall was released by the 49ers.

 Las Vegas Raiders

 On October 22, 2024, Marshall was signed to the Las Vegas Raiders' practice squad.
 He was promoted to the active roster on November 28.
 In the 2024 season, he had three receptions for 41 yards.

 Philadelphia Eagles

 On April 11, 2025, Marshall signed a one-year deal with the Philadelphia Eagles.
 On August 26, he was released by the Eagles as part of final roster cuts and re-signed to the practice squad five days later.
 Marshall was released again on November 4.
+He was re-signed to the practice squad on December 1.

+Miami Dolphins

+Marshall signed a futures contract with the Miami Dolphins on February 4, 2026.
+On August 30, he was released as part of final roster cuts.